- The Daily Wag!

 - Why Do Dogs Make Your House Smell

-If you haven’t noticed, dogs have a distinct smell.
+You may have noticed that dogs have a distinct smell.
 This smell is not always pleasant and can be rather pungent.
 In fact, it smells like dog; that is the best way to describe it.
 Which gets you to thinking, have you ever been just a little bit curious about why your pooch makes the whole house smell like dog?
 Is there a good way to prevent this smell?
-I mean, come on, the majority of us do not like to come home to a house reeking of your pet’s foul aroma, or maybe you do?
-So, let’s explore what causes that 'mutt' smell and see if it leads to any solutions to this smelly problem.
+The majority of us do not like to come home to a house that smells distinctly of canine, or maybe you do?
+Let’s explore what causes that 'mutt' smell and see if it leads to any solutions to this smelly problem.

 The Root of the Behavior

-Another cause of dog odor can be due to skin infections, dental infections, bacteria, or ear infections.
+Another cause of dog odor can be due to skin issues, dental problems, bacteria, or ear infections.
 These infections can have bacteria or fungi that may give off a bad order.
-If you think this is the reason behind your canine’s smell, get a hold of your vet for further instructions.
+If you think this is the reason behind your canine’s smell, consult your vet for further instructions.
 You may even want to plan a visit.
 Improper grooming can be another issue that relates to your dog’s odor.
-By giving your dog regular baths, brushing his or her coat, and properly grooming other areas of pet you can help a eliminate this issue.
+By giving your dog regular baths, brushing the coat, and properly grooming other areas, you can help eliminate this issue.
 The saying goes, "you are what you eat" and when it comes to odors, this is entirely true.
-Your dog’s diet might also be an underlying cause of his stinkiness.
-Dog food typically contains a great deal of grains.
-When your dog is consuming large amounts of starches and fatty acids, which is the norm in foods primarily made of grain, this could cause skin issues such as dry, flaky skin which leads to a prime environment for bacteria to grow.
+Your dog’s diet might also be an underlying cause of the stinkiness.
+Dog food typically contains a lot of grains.
+When your dog is consuming large amounts of starches and fatty acids, which is the norm in foods primarily made of grain, this can cause issues such as dry, flaky skin which leads to a prime environment for bacteria to grow.

 Encouraging the Behavior